 • Receive payments from the buyer

-• Prorate tax, interest, insurance and other fees according to guidelines
+• Prorate tax, interest, insurance and other fees according to instructions

-• Record deeds and other legal documents as instructed
+• Record deeds and other documents as instructed

 • Request title insurance policy

-• Close escrow when all instructions of seller and buyer have been met
+• Close escrow when all terms of agreement of seller and buyer are complete

 Mortgage Escrow Account